 There are so many things I love about the color navy: it can be worn all year round, it is a warmer color then black yet pairs beautifully with black, it is slimming because it is dark, it works well as an accent color or in a monochromatic look and it looks good on anyone.
 I never regret buying anything navy!.
 Yet there are a few pieces I wear again and again and can be mixed and matched into many looks.
 These pieces should be included when building a navy capsule wardrobe.
 Here are some of my favorite key pieces:

 Anytime I want to elevate my look, I throw on a navy blazer.
 It is my power piece.
-I love a longer version for a more feminine look and in warmer months it serves well as a light jacket.
+I love a monochromatic version for a more feminine look and in warmer months it serves well as a light jacket.

 The most versatile bag I own is this one from Longchamp.
 I travel with it, take it the gym and use it anytime I need to pack up a little extra.
 You can even fold it down into a flat compact rectangle making it perfect for adding into a suitcase.
 The fact that it is navy makes it perfect for hiding spills and dirt.